bloominstituteoftechnology/Deploying-Web-Apps/portfolio/README.md

 ## Contributing

 Simply submit a PR and let's talk!
 If you have an idea but not a fully-formed code solution, either an issue or draft PR will do.

+Please note that this project uses a [contributor code of conduct](CODE_OF_CONDUCT.md) to maintain a welcoming, inclusive, and healthy community to promote a positive experience for as many people as possible.
+By participating, you agree to abide by its terms.

 ## Author